bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:05:35

-Well, you just have to press a button, but yeah.
+Well, you just have to press a button.

 Sjors Provoost: 00:05:37

-Yeah, I guess.
 And then later on, you had mining pools and it all became more professional.
 So the way they would pay out might be very different.
 Probably, you know, might go to a multi-sig address from which it's paid back to the individual pool participants, or it could be paid directly to the pool participants, although that's a bit inefficient because you need a long list of addresses in the Coinbase, but I've seen huge Coinbase transactions, so probably people were doing that.

 Aaron Van Wirdum: 00:06:06

 Right.
 Well, anyway, so the point I was making was this pay to public key way of paying someone.
 I learned this while doing a little bit of research for the show.
 That was only ever really used for pay to IP address and for the minor the block reward.
 It wasn't actually used for anything other than that.

-What was used other than that was pay to public key hash, right?
-So you're not sending money to a public key, but you're sending money to the hash of that public key.
-Yeah.
+What was used other than that was pay to public key hash, So you're not sending money to a public key, but you're sending money to the hash of that public key.
 And this is where addresses come in.

-Yeah, Because this type of payment actually used addresses for the first time.
+Because this type of payment actually used addresses for the first time.
 Not for the first time, this was always there.
 Also something I learned while doing a little bit of research.
 This was there since day one.
 There were Bitcoin addresses since day one, but they were only there for pay to public key hash.

 Sjors Provoost: 00:06:58

-Right.
-So, basically, so the script on the Bitcoin blockchain would in that case say, okay, the person who can spend this must have the public key belonging to this hash.
+So the script on the Bitcoin blockchain would in that case say, okay, the person who can spend this must have the public key belonging to this hash.

 So the nice thing about that is that you're not saying which public key you have, or at least at the time it was thought that maybe that was safer against quantum attacks.

 But the other benefit is that it's a little bit shorter, so it saves a bit on block space, although, of course, that wasn't an issue back then.
 So yeah, you pay to the public key hash.

 Aaron Van Wirdum: 00:07:27

-Yeah, I guess in a way, it's slightly more private as well, right?
+I guess in a way, it's slightly more private as well, right?
 Because you're only revealing your public key when you're paying?
 No, that doesn't make sense.

 Sjors Provoost: 00:07:35